What is a call center representative?

 How can I improve my typing and computer skills for a call center role?

 Improving your typing and computer skills involves practicing regularly, taking online courses or tutorials, and familiarizing yourself with relevant software and systems used in call center environments.
-Typing exercises and speed tests can help you increase your typing speed and accuracy, while hands-on experience with customer relationship management (CRM) software, call center platforms, and other tools can enhance your computer proficiency.
+Typing exercises and speed tests can help you increase your typing speed and accuracy, while hands-on experience with CRM software, call center platforms, and other tools can enhance your computer proficiency.